Drivers shoot daughters in Florida road rage confrontation

 Hale’s daughter suffered a wound to her upper calf, while Allison’s daughter suffered a collapsed lung, according to the report.

 There was no attorney listed for Hale in an online docket.
-An attorney for Allison didn’t immediately respond to an emailed inquiry on Monday.
+Phyllis Wiley, who is listed as Allison’s attorney on the docket, said in an email Monday that her representation was under review and that she couldn’t comment.

 Copyright 2022 The Associated Press.
 All rights reserved.